|With the advent of Smart Phones and Geocaching apps, beginners who don't have GPSrs

 useless for guiding you to a cache.
 Others say their phone gets them as

 On the cache description page, below the Hints there are links to satellite maps.
-I suggest you use the Google one to start with.
+I suggest you use Google Maps to start with.
 The 'Geocaching.com - Google Map' is cluttered and may be confusing for a beginner, so I would use the simple Google Maps link.

 Once on the map page Zoom in as far as